Worship, work, win: that’s Sister Jean’s motto.

 She was hired by Loyola in the early 90’s when the two schools merged, and that’s when the opportunity arose to combine her vocation and her affinity for basketball.
 While her role as chaplain for the men’s basketball team has changed over the years, she maintains a steady presence at practice and games, offering anything from spiritual guidance and pregame speeches to scouting reports on opponents.

-She believes her positive outlook has been the key to long life.
-She celebrated her 100th birthday in style, with a big party on Loyola’s campus on August 21, 2019.
+Sister Jean believes her positive outlook has been the key to long life.
+She celebrated her 101st birthday on August 21, 2020 with cake, ice cream, and a virtual birthday party.